Kelly Bernardin-Dvorak (She/Her)

 Kelly holds a Masters Degree in Marriage & Family Therapy from Briercrest Seminary.
 Prior to establishing Jonah, she worked at the Addictions Foundation of MB as well as several other community based social service organizations.
 She has worked in community development and helping work for over 20 years, including providing therapy services and supporting mental health/wellbeing promotion in Northern MB Cree communities.

 Kelly also offers Reiki treatments, Cedar Bath ceremony, and trauma-informed yoga classes for people or groups interested in those.
 She is also versed in Enneagram formation for folks interested in incorporating these ideas.

-Her roots are in her home community of St. Eustache, a French/Metis community near Winnipeg.
-Her early life experiences there, as well as 20+ years of living and working in North End Winnipeg, have shaped her identity and her professional pursuits, including the decolonizing approaches and reconciliation values that everyone at Jonah walks with.
+Kelly's roots are in her home community of St. Eustache, a French/Metis community near Winnipeg.
+Her early life experiences there, as well as 20+ years of living and working in North End Winnipeg, have shaped her identity and her professional pursuits, including the decolonizing approaches and reconciliation values that have shaped Jonah.